Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/documentation.md

 Custom [IAssemblyDocumentation](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssemblyDocumentation) implementations can also be built if you would prefer to access type/member documentation in another fashion (web service, etc.).

 For instance, a class inheriting [StreamAssemblyDocumentationBase](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.Implementation.StreamAssemblyDocumentationBase) could be made to access .xml documentation files stored as a manifest resource in the application's .exe.
-In this case, simply override the [GetStream](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.Implementation.StreamAssemblyDocumentationBase.GetStream*) method to return a `Stream` to the .xml file, and the base class will do the rest.
+In this case, simply override the @if (winrt) {[GetStreamAsync](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.Implementation.StreamAssemblyDocumentationBase.GetStreamAsync)}@if (wpf winforms) {[GetStream](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.Implementation.StreamAssemblyDocumentationBase.GetStream*)} method to return a `Stream` to the .xml file, and the base class will do the rest.